 Every business in Harrison Township receives regular fire safety inspections for compliance with the fire code.
 Inspections are made by Ohio Certified Fire Safety Inspectors and with the policy to make every effort to work with businesses to achieve compliance.

 Plan Review/Permit Process

-The Harrison Township Fire Prevention Bureau reviews all permits, applications and plans for fire and life safety code compliance.
-Permit applications are obtained and submitted to the Montgomery County Building Regulations Department at 451 W. Third Street, Dayton, OH 45422 (937-225-4622) or at www.mcohio.org/build.
-When submitting an application and plans, the building department requests (3) sets of plans, (1) set of plans will automatically be forwarded to the Harrison Township Fire Prevention Bureau for reivew.
-Final inspections of all permits are performed by contacting the Harrison Township Fire Prevention Bureau 48 hours in advance of inspection.
-Contact Kevin Monroe at 937-274-4351 with any questions regarding the plans/permit process or to schedule an inspection.
+The Harrison Township Fire Prevention Bureau reviews all permits, applications, and plans for fire and life safety code compliance.
+Permit applications are obtained and submitted to the Montgomery County Building Regulations Department at 451 West Third Street, Dayton, OH 45422, by calling (937) 225-4622 or at Montgomery County Building Regulation Department webpage.
+When submitting an application and plans, the building department requests (3) sets of plans, (1) set of plans will automatically be forwarded to the Harrison Township Fire Prevention Bureau for review.
+Final inspections of all permits are performed by contacting the Harrison Township Fire Prevention Bureau 48 hours in advance of the inspection.
+Contact Kevin Monroe at (937) 274-4351 with any questions regarding the plans/permit process or to schedule an inspection.

 Public Education Programs

 The Harrison Township Fire Department provides fire safety programs in our schools and to any groups, located in the township, that request a presentation.
 We offer programs to suit all ages and individual needs.